timofeysie/vite-project/README.md

 So I will roll back all the work done so far and start from scratch there.

-## Unit Test your React TypeScript App With Vitest
+## Unit testing a React TypeScript App With Vitest

 ```sh
 npm i -D vitest